-In 1980, I set out with one mission: to help you prepare to pass the CIA exam.
-For over 40 years, our goal has been to provide an affordable, effective, and easy-to-use study program.
-While the delivery and technology have changed and are always evolving, our mission and the core learning techniques that we have perfected over decades remain the same.
-Our course
+In 1980, we set out with one goal: to help you prepare to pass the CIA exam.
+We were the first CIA review course, and our mission was and continues to be to provide an affordable, effective, and easy-to-use study program.
+Gleim CIA Review materials comprehensively cover The IIA's CIA Exam Syllabus.
+While the delivery and technology have changed over the years and are always evolving, our mission and the core learning techniques that we have perfected over the last 40+ years remain the same.